-A quick and easy Spicy Peanut Noodles With Mango recipe with a spicy homemade peanut sauce that is tossed over noodles and topped with peanuts, green onions
+A quick and easy Spicy Peanut Noodles With Mango recipe with a spicy homemade peanut sauce that is tossed over noodles and topped with peanuts, green onions and lime.

 If you are a Thai takeout lover like I am, this is the easy dinner recipe you have been waiting for.

 These Spicy Peanut Noodles take just 20 minutes to whip up.
 That’s faster than you can even order and pick up take out!!

 You can add a protein — chicken, beef, or even tofu — or leave them just as they are.

 Either way, you are looking at the perfect Thai noodle dish for a quick weeknight dinner.